IHC Art Awards - Terms and Conditions 2025

 You will need to send your artwork to IHC’s National Office framed or mounted.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, please view the hanging instructional video on the IHC website.

-Artworks MUST arrive already framed or mounted and with hanging / display instructions.
+Artworks MUST arrive already framed or mounted, ready for hanging, and with hanging / display instructions.

 Any artworks that aren’t framed or mounted will not be displayed at Webb’s Auction House or made available for sale; they will be returned to the artist.